openhab/openhab-addons/bundles/org.openhab.binding.boschshc/README.md

 The IP address of the controller is visible in the Bosch Smart Home Mobile App (More -> System -> Smart Home Controller) or in your network router UI.
 The system password is set by you during your initial registration steps in the _Bosch Smart Home App_.

-A keystore file with a self signed certificate is created automatically.
+A keystore file with a self-signed certificate is created automatically.
-This certificate is used for pairing between the Bridge and the Bosch SHC.
+This certificate is used for pairing between the Bridge and the Bosch Smart Home Controller.

 *Press and hold the Bosch Smart Home Controller Bridge button until the LED starts blinking after you save your settings for pairing*.